solus-project/linux-steam-integration/README.rst

 LSI must provide the /usr/bin/steam binary, so your Steam package must move the main launcher to a shadow location.

+For users who do not have access to LSI in their distribution, because it has not been integrated yet, please configure with ``--disable-replace-steam`` to preserve your existing Steam integrity.
+Then use the "LSI Steam" shortcut in your menu to launch Steam via LSI.

 **Configuring LSI build**

 There are a number of configure options you should be aware of when integrating LSI correctly.
 The prominent ones are explained here.

+``--disable-replace-steam``

+        This will disable building a ``steam`` binary, and instead build an ``lsi-steam`` binary, and install ``lsi-steam.desktop``.
+Use this option if you are not a distribution integrator, and wish to use LSI yourself.

 ``--with-real-steam-binary=$NAME``